MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/introduction.md

 <span id="_Toc498953263" class="anchor"></span>

-Use this manual to install the Microsoft Dynamics GP Web Client.
+Use this manual to install the [!INCLUDE[prodshort](../includes/prodshort.md)] Web Client.
 This documentation explains how to install the web components in the most common configurations.

 Documentation on the web